John-Otago/PhD-Plus/README.md

-# The JW Project: Resources & Advice for Graduate Students
+# The JW Project: Resources and Advice for Graduate Students

 Version 0.0.7
 Last update: 23 June 2021